-Each month, the HRC Blog will feature a significant figure, or team from the Human Rights community to go under the Spotlight, answering questions put by students from Essex University.
-This month, we feature Sami Al Haj.
+Each month, the HRC Blog features a significant figure from the Human Rights community to go under the Spotlight, answering questions put by students from the University of Essex.
+This month, we feature Louise Melling.

 Students’ Questions Answered

 The students at Essex were really excited to have the opportunity to send in their questions to Louise, to learn more about her work in the field of human rights.